FusionAuth/fusionauth-site/site/_posts/2020-11-13-securing-flutter-oauth.md

 If you need to extend this application to access the FusionAuth API, check out the [FusionAuth Dart client library](https://github.com/FusionAuth/fusionauth-dart-client/).
 For example, you could add the last login date as a custom data field to the profile UI.

-Aa a final reminder, the [entire working project](https://github.com/FusionAuth/fusionauth-example-flutter-dart/) is available under the Apache2 license on GitHub.
+As a final reminder, the [entire working project](https://github.com/FusionAuth/fusionauth-example-flutter-dart/) is available under the Apache2 license on GitHub.
 Clone it, take a look and experiment.

 Until then, keep coding folks!